 Plan & Prepare Your Own Meals

 Adam and I make a conscious effort to plan out our meals a week or so in advance.
 This way, we know what exactly we need to get at the grocery shop when we go so we stick to healthier recipes.
-Because we are super busy too and don’t always have the time to cook, we also get pre-made, healthy meals sent directly to our door from Freshly.
+Because we are super busy too and don’t always have the time to cook, we sometimes get pre-made, healthy meals sent directly to our door from Freshly.
 All we have to do is heat them up and they are done in as little as four minutes.
 We have had such an amazing experience with the company and love how convenient it is, especially when we can see all the ingredients that have been put into our meals.
-Stay tuned for a review on Freshly in the coming weeks!

 With the exception of Freshly, Adam and I prepare our meals way more than we did in the past.
 While we have never been the couple that always eats out at restaurants, we do it even less now than we used to.
 Dining at restaurants is great (especially in the city of Chicago), but it is so much harder to control what you’re eating because you don’t always 100% know what’s being added to your dishes or how your food is being prepared.
 Majority of the time, Adam and I want to make sure we’re eating the most healthy foods possible and the only way to guarantee this is by preparing our meals ourselves.
 The bonus?
 We’ve actually saved a LOT of money this way!
 Restaurants are expensive!
 It’s also made us appreciate all the amazing food we have in this city when we do get to go out together or with friends.

 Drink Plenty of Water